 In order to make sure a message is never lost, RabbitMQ supports message acknowledgments.
 An ack(nowledgement) is sent back from the consumer to tell RabbitMQ that a particular message had been received, processed and that RabbitMQ is free to delete it.

-If consumer dies without sending an ack, RabbitMQ will understand that a message wasn't processed fully and will redeliver it to another consumer.
+If a consumer dies (its channel is closed, connection is closed, or TCP connection is lost) without sending an ack, RabbitMQ will understand that a message wasn't processed fully and will re-queue it.
+If there are other consumers online at the same time, it will then quickly redeliver it to another consumer.
 That way you can be sure that no message is lost, even if the workers occasionally die.

-There aren't any message timeouts; RabbitMQ will redeliver the message only when the worker connection dies.
+There aren't any message timeouts; RabbitMQ will redeliver the message when the consumer dies.
 It's fine even if processing a message takes a very, very long time.

 Message acknowledgments are turned on by default.
 In previous examples we explicitly turned them off via the no_ack=True flag.
 It's time to remove this flag and send a proper acknowledgment from the worker, once we're done with a task.

 def callback(ch, method, properties, body): print " [x] Received %r" % (body,) time.sleep( body.count('.') ) print " [x] Done" ch.basic_ack(delivery_tag = method.delivery_tag) channel.basic_consume(callback, queue='hello')

 Using this code we can be sure that even if you kill a worker using CTRL+C while it was processing a message, nothing will be lost.
 Soon after the worker dies all unacknowledged messages will be redelivered.